-This morning we will finish our three part series on the Lord's Supper.
-It has been my desire that this series has shown you that the Lord's Supper is not mere religious ritual.
+This morning we will finish our series on the Lord's Supper.
+It has been my desire that this series of messages would reveal the Lord's Supper is not a mere religious ritual.
 Participating in the Lord's Supper is an honor given to us by God and it has deep implications for our lives.
 It is not just about here and now, but it concerns God's love and His grace and our eternity.

-In the last few weeks I have taught on four biblical meanings of the Lord's Supper and told you we will cover two more this morning.
-In review, the first meaning of the Lord's Supper is to proclaim the gospel of our Lord Jesus Christ.
+In the last couple weeks, I have taught on biblical meanings of the Lord's Supper and told you we will cover two more meanings this morning.
+But to start with, let me quickly review.
+Please open your Bibles to 1 Corinthians, chapter 11.
+The first meaning of the Lord's Supper is to proclaim the gospel of our Lord Jesus Christ.
 This is found in verse 26 of 1 Corinthians chapter 11, "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes."
 The second meaning is that the Lord's Supper brings remembrance of Christ and the price He paid that we might enjoy salvation and a relationship with God.
 We see this in verses 24 and 25, "When he had given thanks, he broke it, and said, 'This is my body which is for you.
 Do this in remembrance of me.'
 25 In the same way also he took the cup, after supper, saying, 'This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me."
-The third is that the Lord's Supper is to be a spiritual feasting by faith of all that God is and His revelation through Christ.
+The third is that the Lord's Supper is to be a spiritual feasting by faith of all that God is and has revealed through Christ.
 This is clear in John's record of Jesus saying, "I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst."
-(John 6:35) The fourth meaning is that as we partake in the Lord's Supper we savor the promises of the New Covenant as Paul wrote the words of
+(John 6:35) The fourth meaning is that as we partake in the Lord's Supper, we savor the promises of the New Covenant as Paul wrote the words of Jesus, "This cup is the new covenant in my blood" in verse 25.
+It is important understand that

-Jesus, "This cup is the new covenant in my blood" in verse 25.
 Jesus fulfilled the New Covenant as foretold in the Old Testament.